 While downstairs is all about the grub, upstairs, guests will stumble upon the hidden gem of the building.
 The heart of The Blues Kitchen’s joy and passion: The Concert Hall.
 A place where guests can enjoy live blues, jazz, soul and roots performed by some of the UK’s most talented bands and artists, The Concert Hall is where the venue’s inspiration really comes alive, with an authentic speakeasy-style atmosphere so uniquely enjoyable, there’s really nowhere else quite like it in the city.

-Free to visit, The Concert Hall has become the place to be this summer, with tables completely booking out for the forthcoming weeks.
+Free to visit, The Concert Hall has become the place to be on a weekend, with tables completely booking out many an occasion.
 It’s pretty easy to see why, too, with fantastic shows such as their weekly Gospel Service bringing the best of soul and R&B, and a weekly house band performing captivating live sets of classic funk, soul and rock n’ roll that genuinely have guests leaving with a big smile smacked across their faces.

 Open daily from 12 noon on weekdays and 10am weekends, The Blues Kitchen can be found at 13 Quay St, M3 3HN, and it’s open for reservations now.